PRIVATE PARANORMAL INVESTIGATORS

 Once you’ve chosen a location, do some research.
 You must know what to expect or what you’re dealing with so you know who to bring on your team, what equipment you’ll need, what permissions you need to get, and what to have on hand in case of emergency.
 Does your ghost appear at a certain time of day or night?
 Make sure you investigate at that time.
 Does your ghost appear only in certain hotel rooms?
 Make sure you can book that hotel room.
 Is your ghost vocal?
 Make sure you bring something to record it.
 You don’t want to waste time investigating at the wrong time or place or in the wrong way.
-Remember to correctly document your evidence as well, times, location, temperature, what equipment you used, you get the picture, well documented evidence is more credible than just to say what you heard, felt, saw etc.
+Remember to correctly document your evidence as well, times, location, temperature, what equipment you used, you get the picture, well-documented evidence is more credible than just to say what you heard, felt, saw, etc.

 4. Get Permission (Perhaps the most important factor)

 5. Assemble a Good Team

-You will need people in the following positions, try not to dictate, but draw on peoples skills, video editing for example, we could all do it, but if you have a whiz kid, utilise that person for this role, also remember that one person may be able to fill multiple positions.
+You will need people in the following positions, try not to dictate, but draw on peoples skills, video editing, for example, we could all do it, but if you have a whiz kid, utilise that person for this role, also remember that one person may be able to fill multiple positions.

 Researcher – the person willing to surf the internet, scan reports, get details, make phone calls, and secure permission to get onto the site to investigate.
 You can have more than one person doing this role, but ensure that only one person acts as the telephonist or you will just annoy the person/s you are trying to get info from and lose your location.

 Lead Investigator – this is the person who will lead the investigation.
 (Too Many Chiefs, and not enough Indians)!

 They will decide where the team goes and when, how the equipment is divvied up and set up, and will generally make decisions regarding the safety and efficacy of the team.